Messerschmitt Me 262: Postwar history

 The USAAF compared the Lockheed P-80 Shooting Star and Me 262, concluding that the Me 262 was superior in acceleration and speed, with similar climb performance.
 The Me 262 appeared to have a higher critical Mach number than any American fighter.

 The Americans also tested a Me 262A-1a/U3 unarmed photo reconnaissance version, which was fitted with a fighter nose and a smooth finish.
 Between May and August 1946, the aircraft completed eight flights, lasting four hours and forty minutes.
 Testing was discontinued after four engine changes were required during the course of the tests, culminating in two single-engine landings.
-These aircraft were extensively studied, aiding development of early US, British and Soviet jet fighters.
+These aircraft were extensively studied, aiding development of early American, British and Soviet jet fighters.
 The F-86, designed by engineer Edgar Schmued, used a slat design based on the Me 262's.

 The Czechoslovak aircraft industry continued to produce single-seat (Avia S-92) and two-seat (Avia CS-92) variants of the Me 262 after World War II.
 From August 1946, a total of nine S-92s and three two-seater CS-92s were completed and test flown.
 They were introduced in 1947 and in 1950 were supplied to the 5th Fighter Squadron, becoming the first jet fighters to serve in the Czechoslovak Air Force.
 These were kept flying until 1951, when they were replaced in service by Soviet jet fighters.
 Both versions are on display at the Prague Aviation museum in Kbely.